 Serious psychological trauma results from the natural and man-made disasters, war, gun violence, and crime afflicting both survivors and the first responders who come to their aid.

-Since 1995, at the time of a terrorist bombing in Oklahoma City, Trauma Recovery/ Humanitarian Assistance Programs has brought mental health clinicians with evidence-based therapy to the scene of disasters, providing pro bono care to thousands.
-The Trauma Recovery Network® (TRN®) grew out of this tradition and now helps hundreds of skilled therapist/volunteers serve the communities affected by disasters through a comprehensive program of preparation, mitigation, rescue and response.
+Since 1995, at the time of a terrorist bombing in Oklahoma City, Trauma Recovery/HAP has brought mental health clinicians with evidence-based therapy to the scene of disasters, providing pro bono care to thousands.
+The Trauma Recovery Network (TRN) grew out of this tradition and now helps hundreds of skilled therapist/volunteers serve the communities affected by disasters through a comprehensive program of preparation, mitigation, rescue and response.

 Mental health professionals trained in EMDR Parts I and II form local/regional TRN groups.
 Staffed entirely by volunteers, these member groups are the key to local aid and recovery.
 They work to restore and safeguard community psychological well-being in the event of a disaster.